Magnusrn/Plugins/README.md

 You can use this repository as base for your external plugins, and host it on GitHub to make your external plugins available for everybody through the external manager plugin panel in the OpenOSRS client.

+This has been updated for the new OPRS client version 4.0+.

 First of all you need to build the client (refer to the steps in this [guide][1]) After building you need to upload all the artifacts to your local maven repository.
 You can do this within intellij by going to the gradle panel at the right hand side and click on OpenOSRS -> Tasks -> publishing -> publishToMavenLocal